alliedtelesis/py-networking/srcdoc/system.rst

 """""""""""""""
 **Mandatory**

-**Description**: Permits to save the running configuration in the flash memory, so to survive in case of reboot.
+**Description**: Allows to save the running configuration in the flash memory, so to survive in case of reboot.

 **shell_init**
 """"""""""""""